Fox spirit: Traditions

 Popular fox worship during the Tang dynasty has been mentioned in a text entitled Hu Shen (Fox gods):

 In the Song dynasty, fox spirit cults, such as those dedicated to Daji, became outlawed, but their suppression was unsuccessful.
 For example, in 1111, an imperial edict was issued for the destruction of many spirit shrines within Kaifeng, including those of Daji.

 On the eve of the Jurchen invasion, a fox went to the throne of Emperor Huizong of Song.
-This resulted in Huizong ordering the destruction of all fox temples in Kaifeng.
+So Huizong ordered the destruction of all fox temples in Kaifeng.
 The city was invaded the next day, and the dynasty fell after five months.

 In late imperial China, during the Ming and Qing dynasties, disruptions in the domestic environment could be attributed to the mischief of fox spirits, which could throw or tear apart objects in a manner similar to a poltergeist.
 "Hauntings" by foxes were often regarded as both commonplace and essentially harmless, with one seventeenth-century author commenting that "Out of every ten houses in the capital, six or seven have fox demons, but they do no harm and people are used to them".

-Typically fox spirits were seen as dangerous, but some of the stories in the Qing dynasty book Liaozhai Zhiyi by Pu Songling are love stories between a fox appearing as a beautiful girl and a young human male.
+Typically, fox spirits were seen as dangerous, but some of the stories in the Qing dynasty book Liaozhai Zhiyi by Pu Songling are love stories between a young boy and a fox appearing as a beautiful girl.
 In the fantasy novel The Three Sui Quash the Demons' Revolt, a huli jing teaches a young girl magic, enabling her to conjure armies with her spells.

 Belief in fox spirits has also been implicated as an explanatory factor in the incidence of attacks of koro, a culture-bound syndrome found in southern China and Malaysia in particular.

 There is mention of the fox spirit in Chinese Chán Buddhism, when Linji Yixuan compares them to voices that speak of the Dharma, stating "the immature young monks, not understanding this, believe in these fox-spirits..."

+Fox spirits were thought to be able to disguise themselves as women.
+In this guise, they seduced young men who were scholars or merely intelligent to absorb "life essence through their semen".
+This allowed them to actually turn into humans, then huxian, and then, after 1,000 years, a nine-tailed fox god which was able to navigate through higher realms of tiān.

+A handful of Huli jing also appear in Wu Cheng'en's late 16th-century novel, the Journey to the West: